 Originating from Siam (modern-day Thailand), they have a unique temperature-sensitive albinism gene that causes darker colors on their nose, paws, and tail (the colder parts) and a creamish color on the other parts of their bodies.

 Besides having big ears, Siamese cats are also some of the few cats that exclusively have blue eyes and have been involved in developing other cats with blue eyes, including some short-ear cat breeds like the Himalayan.

-Balinese cats are a hairy version of the Siamese cat breeds.
+Balinese cats are a hairy version of the Siamese cat breed.
 They have the same pointed color pattern, an almost similar build, blue eyes, and big ears.

 But unlike the Siamese, Balinese cats didn’t develop in Bali.
 They are believed to be a genetic mutation that occurred in the Siamese cats imported to the United States and the UK in the 19th century.

-Balinese cats are playful, talkative, and could use activities that will engage their hyperactivity nature.
+Balinese cats are playful and talkative and could use activities that will engage their hyperactive nature.

 Despite having wild blood in them, Savannah cats are friendly, loyal, playful, excellent jumpers, and can be trained to walk on a leash.

 However, not all regions allow the ownership of Savannah cats, so make sure you check with the local authorities before getting one.